Niahh/free5gc-tooling/README.md

-# free5gc-ue-loader
+# free5gc-tooling

-A loader to populate the free5gc database of ues
+A collection of tool to interact with free5gc NFs/tools